Shri493/Techno_hacks-/README.md

 # Techno_hacks
- science internship task 1 :- Clean a dataset by removing missing values and outliers.
+ Data science internship task 1 :- Clean a dataset by removing missing values and outliers.